ethereum/web3.py/docs/web3.main.rst

     that contains an array of request objects.
 Generally, this may be useful when you want to limit the number of requests you send to a node.

-    You have can choose to build a batch of requests within or outside of a context manager:
+    You can choose to build a batch of requests within or outside of a context manager:

     .. code-block:: python